-Between 1804 and 1806, Sacagawea, a young Shoshone woman; her husband, a French Canadian fur trader; and their infant son accompanied the U.S. expedition led by Meriwether Lewis and William Clark from Fort Mandan on the Missouri River in present-day North Dakota to the mouth of the Columbia River on the Pacific Coast and back.
+Between 1804 and 1806, Sacagawea—a Shoshone girl who had been kidnapped at the age of 12 and sold into marriage—her husband, a French Canadian fur trader, and their infant son accompanied the U.S. expedition led by Meriwether Lewis and William Clark from Fort Mandan on the Missouri River in present-day North Dakota to the mouth of the Columbia River on the Pacific Coast and back.
 The purpose of the expedition was both to study the area's geography—its plants, animals, waterways, etc.—and to learn how it could be developed for trade.
 Over time, Sacagawea's importance to the expedition has taken on legendary proportions.
 It is true, however, that she was a valuable member of the expedition, identifying landmarks in her homelands and helping to communicate with other Indians.
 Her brother also provided the expedition with horses and supplies, and saved them from a dangerous winter in the Rocky Mountains.
 Sacagawea's accompanying Lewis and Clark with her baby let other tribes know that this was not a war party.
 She also shared her knowledge of a great number of local plants, useful sources of medicine, and food.

 Is it true that Pocahontas saved John Smith from execution?